mitoNGS/MToolBox/MToolBox/README.txt

 INSTALLATION
 ============

-Download MToolBox.tar.gz.
-Decompress the file and copy the package folder in a folder of your choice.
-Add this folder to your system PATH with the following command:
+Download MToolBox and add the folder path to your system PATH with the following command:

 export PATH=/dir/MToolBox/:$PATH